 Fees - $5 parking fee, otherwise free with Annual National Parks Pass

-If you’re craving a longer hike without the monstrous incline of Bear Mountain, then head to Courthouse Vista and hike the Courthouse Butte Loop.
+If you’re craving a longer hike without the monstrous incline of Bear Mountain, then head to Courthouse Vista and hike the Courthouse Butte Loop for a satisfying Sedona hike.
 This 5.2 mile trail will take you round Courthouse Butte and Bell Rock, two of the most famous rock formations in Sedona.
 You’ll also get glimpses of Cathedral Rock and some beautiful views of the rest of Sedona.

 Starting at Courthouse Vista car park, take the Bell Rock Pathway and then follow signs for the Courthouse Loop.
 It isn’t too hard to keep track of the path, but there are quite a few diversions along the way which could send you off course!

 What we liked about this trail is that you got so many different angles of both rocks and very few people were here compared to many other Sedona hikes.
 The hike is predominantly flat so it’s a nice easy trail that still offers the kind of amazing views you would normally have to climb for.

 If the Courthouse Loop wasn’t enough, then add in the Bell Rock climb for a fun scramble!